St. Michael's Church, Munich: Architecture

-The church was built by William V, Duke of Bavaria between 1583–97 as a spiritual center for the Counter Reformation.
+The church was built by William V, Duke of Bavaria, between 1583 and 1597 as a spiritual center for the Counter Reformation.
 The foundation stone was laid in 1585.

 In order to realise his ambitious plans for the church and the adjoining college, Duke William had 87 houses in the best location pulled down, ignoring the protests of the citizens.
 The church was erected in two stages.
 In the first stage (1583–88), the church was built by the model of Il Gesù in Rome and given a barrel-vaulted roof by an unknown architect, the vault being the largest in the world apart from that of St Peter's Basilica in Rome, spanning freely more than 20 meters.

 When the church was built, there were doubts about the stability of the vaulting.
 But it was the tower that collapsed in 1590, destroying the just completed quire.
 Duke William V took it as a bad omen and so planned to build a much larger church.
 The second phase of construction continued until the consecration of the church in 1597.
 Friedrich Sustris built on to the undamaged nave a new quire and a transept and a magnificent facade.
 The church is 78.2 meters long, 20.3 meters wide and 28.2 meters high.

 The facade is impressive and contains standing statues of Duke Wilhelm and earlier rulers of the Bavarian Wittelsbach dynasty, cast in bronze, in the form of a family tree.

 Hubert Gerhard's large bronze statue between the two entrances shows the Archangel Michael fighting for the Faith and killing the Evil in the shape of a humanoid demon.

 The interior is a representation of the triumph of Roman Catholicism in Bavaria during the Counter-Reformation.
-The heavily indented chancel arch as well as the short side aisles and even the side chapels are designed as a triumphal arch to ancient model.
+The heavily indented chancel arch as well as the short side aisles and even the side chapels are designed as triumphal arches in the ancient model.
 A very deep choir room adjoins the mighty nave.
 The stucco decoration of the nave represents the life of Jesus Christ.
 The altarpiece "Annunciation" was created by Peter Candid (1587).
 The sculpture of the holy angel in the nave from Hubert Gerhard (1595) was originally intended for the tomb of William V, which was not completed.

 Having suffered severe damage during the Second World War, the church was restored in 1946–48.
 Finally, between 1980 and 1983, the stucco-work was restored.
 The spire which lost its steepletop in World War II is situated further north next to the former convent.